 - 15.1 The design aims of the Calverton Neighbourhood Plan are that housing design should respond to local character and the history and identity of local surroundings.
 The Calverton Conservation Area Appraisal makes it clear that local materials are red brick and clay pantile construction.
 In addition materials should score highly against Building for Life criteria. - 15.2 We recommend that houses should not exceed two storeys, and that bungalows for the elderly should form a proportion of the new housing.
-Road, footway and cycleway layouts should be developed to the new facilitate travel between development and the existing village and its centre, particularly by non-car modes.
-The road network should be designed to discourage longer-distance car journeys through the existing village, rather facilitating access onto the strategic road network.

-- Traditional materials of red brick and clay pantile; - Simple building form; - Gently meandering roads; - A mixture of tightly defined views of buildings with wider vistas of the open countryside; - Buildings of one or two storeys; - Walls or buildings fronting onto the street; - Mix of plot sizes, with larger plots including planting, softening the streetscape.
+Road, footway and cycleway layouts should be developed to facilitate travel between the new development and the existing village and its centre, particularly by non-car modes.
+The road network should be designed to discourage longer-distance car journeys through the existing village, rather facilitating access onto the strategic road network. - 15.3 Local distinctiveness in Calverton has been identified through the Calverton Conservation Area Appraisal and by local residents as: - Traditional materials of red brick and clay pantile; - Simple building form; - Gently meandering roads; - A mixture of tightly defined views of buildings with wider vistas of the open countryside; - Buildings of one or two storeys; - Walls or buildings fronting onto the street; - Mix of plot sizes, with larger plots including planting, softening the streetscape.